Pelee, Ontario: Transportation

-The island is serviced by two ferries, MV Pelee Islander II and MV Pelee Islander (owned by Pelee Island Transportation Company, a subsidiary of the OSTC).
+The island is serviced by two ferries, MV Pelee Islander and MV Pelee Islander II (owned by Pelee Island Transportation Company, a subsidiary of Owen Sound Transportation Company).
 MV Pelee Islander II is the largest passenger ferry along the Lake Erie route to Pelee Island.
 The leisurely cruise to Pelee Island can range from one-and-a-half to just over two hours depending on departure routes.
 The ferry service splits the season between Leamington and Kingsville on the Ontario mainland.
 Leaving from Leamington from early spring until August, the ferry then finishes the season (mid December) in nearby Kingsville.
-The ferry from Pelee Island to Sandusky, Ohio runs only from late spring until early fall, while Pelee Islander II runs from the Canadian ports of Leamington and/or Kingsville from early spring until early December.
-When the ferries are not operating, the only practical way to get to the mainland or to Pelee Island is via airplane.
+The ferry from Pelee Island to Sandusky, Ohio runs only from late spring until early fall, while MV Pelee Islander II runs from the Canadian ports of Leamington and/or Kingsville from early spring until early December.
+When the ferries are not operating, the only practical way to get to the mainland or to Pelee Island is via a airplane to the Pelee Island Airport.
 In January 2004, a Cessna 208 Caravan crashed on takeoff from Pelee, killing eight pheasant hunters, the pilot and his girlfriend.
 The plane crashed into the shallow waters of Lake Erie.
 It is believed the plane was overloaded and potentially ice-laden according to the Transportation Safety Board of Canada report.

-The older MV Pelee Islander, which continues to operate, carries 196 passengers and 14 vehicles.
-MV Upper Canada, which serviced Pelee prior to Jiimaan, was sent to Lake Huron (the people of Christian Island received her for transport to and from the mainland) when Jiimaan began service to Pelee.
-Pelee Islander was built at Erieau, Ontario in 1960.
+The MV Pelee Islander, which continues to operate, carries 196 passengers and 14 vehicles.
+MV Upper Canada, which serviced Pelee prior to MV Jiimaan, was sent to Lake Huron (the people of Christian Island received her for transport to and from the mainland) when MV Jiimaan began service to Pelee.
+MV Pelee Islander was built at Erieau, Ontario in 1960.

 In June 2015, the Ontario Government announced that it would invest $40 million in a new ferry, to replace MV Pelee Islander.
 A tender was awarded to Asenav of Chile to build the replacement ferry, MV Pelee Islander II, which carries 399 passengers and 34 vehicles.

 During the winter season (starting December 11 until the start of the ferry the next year) Pelee Island Transportation Company operates an air service to the Pelee Island Airport from Windsor.